wwu-mmll/A-Systematic-Evaluation-of-Machine-Learning-based-Biomarkers-for-Major-Depressive-Disorder/README.md

 Once the preprocessing was done for all modalities, the data was vectorized to create a n_samples x n_features data matrix.
 These matriced and the corresponding diagnostic label was saved as X.npy and y.npy in a dedicated folder for every analysis.
 Since the data used in this study cannot be shared publicly, example data was created using sklearn's `make_classification()` function.
-The example data is saved under `data/example_modality/` and is provided with this repository.
-The script to create the example data is `make_example_data.py`.
+The example data is saved under `data/dummy_modality/` and is provided with this repository.
+The script to create the dummy data is `01_make_dummy_data.py`.

 ## Machine Learning Analyses
 The main machine learning pipelines are implemented using PHOTONAI.
 There are six dedicated pipelines that cover a wide